markusadahlem/prism.github.io/_solutions/drug_and-device.md

 weight: 7
 ---

+Support for smart combinations and converging regulations.

-We help position Digital Therapeutics and Digital Biomarkers at the intersection of drugs, devices, and software.
-From aligning with PDURS frameworks in the U.S. to leveraging DiGA and upcoming Class IIb pathways in Europe, we guide your regulatory strategy to support smart medications and connected solutions.
+We guide digital health companies navigating the overlap of drugs, devices, and software.
+Whether aligning with PDURS in the U.S. or leveraging DiGA’s upcoming Class IIb device expansion, we help you plan integrated regulatory strategies.

 <!--
 With PDURS (prescription drug use-related software), the U.S. is taking the lead in Digital Therapeutics (DTx) adoption, setting benchmarks in regulatory oversight and innovation.